MileHacker Logo

 • Resorts offer Wi-Fi access, often included in the room rate.

-• Coverage is good on the main island and motus, although it may be spotty in remote areas.
+• Coverage is good on the main island and motus, but can be spotty in remote areas.

 Internet Access & Language